govuk-infrastructure: 0013-expose-external-metrics-for-hpa

 rules.default: false) to avoid flooding Prometheus with queries. -

---enable-external-metricsflag is required in v0.12+)—the presence ofexternalRules:is sufficient.
+--enable-external-metricsflag is not needed in v0.12+).
+The presence ofexternalRules:is enough.

 Consequences